NUWCDIVNPT/stig-manager/docs/user-guide/user-guide.rst

 .. rubric:: The STIG Manager User Interface

 This Document describes every part of the STIG Manager UI available to all STIG Manager Users.
-This assumes the suggested setup, in which most Users have the Collection Creator privilege.
+This guide assumes the suggested setup, in which most Users have the Collection Creator privilege.
+This guide also assumes that the user has some familiarity with the terms and data associated with STIGs and tools commonly used in their evaluation.
+For more info about the data STIG Manager manages and the terms and concepts used to describe it, check out our :ref:`glossary <terminology>` or :ref:`data and permissions document <data-and-permissions>`.

 Please see the :ref:`admin-guide-doc` for Administrative functions.

+The videos below may be useful in getting familiar with STIG Manager's layout and functions, though they may not be as up to date as this documentation.

 .. raw:: html